ChilledEther/business-site/pages/services.md

 With the current tech landscape evolving rapidly, it's hard to know what the right approach is to deploying software into the cloud.

+I can work closely with entrepreneurs to take their ideas from written software to being deployed into the cloud.
-I work closely with entrepreneur's to take their ideas from compiled software to be launched into the cloud.
+I work closely with 's, and SME's to take their ideas from compiled software to be launched into the cloud.

 # Services I offer